fpenim/symmetrical-engine/README.md

-# Legendary Broccoli :broccoli:
+# A csv to json API :construction:

-A base typescript project with lintting setup.
+Work in progress